-The Preliminary income assessment shall be submitted to the Danish Tax Authorities together with the application of the individual personal ID-number/tax number (CPR-number).
-The Preliminary income assessment inform the individual about her/his expected income, tax deductions and allowances and the tax rate used by the individual’s employer to withhold tax.
-It is important that the Preliminary income assessment always is up to date with the individuals expected income etc. So that the employer is withholding the right amount of taxes every month.
-Changes in the Preliminary income assessment are to be done through the individuals personal digital tax account.
+The Preliminary tax assessment shall be submitted to the Danish Tax Authorities together with the application of the individual personal ID-number/tax number (CPR-number).
+The Preliminary tax assessment inform the individual about her/his expected income, tax deductions and allowances and the tax rate used by the individual’s employer to withhold tax.
+It is important that the Preliminary tax assessment always is up to date with the individuals expected income etc. So that the employer is withholding the correct amount of taxes every month.
+Changes in the Preliminary tax assessment are to be done through the individuals personal digital tax account.

-The annual Danish tax assessment notice will be available each year in March.
+The annual Danish assessment will be available the following year in March.
 The individual will be able to see the tax assessment by logging on to their personal tax account.
-The employee is obligated to file (the tax return) any changes to the tax assessment, as missing income, deductible allowance.
+The employee is obligated to file (the tax return) any changes to the tax assessment, as missing income, deductible allowance, etc.

 If the individual is treaty resident abroad, arrived in Denmark doing the income year or has foreign income, the deadline for submitting the Danish tax return is no later than 1st of July.

 If the individual only has Danish income and Danish information to report to the Danish Tax authorities, the deadline for submitting the Danish tax return is 1 May.